Imperial-iGEM/DJANGO-Assembly-Methods/README.md

 ```
 ### AssemblyType

-The first argument specifies the assembly type 'basic','moclo' or 'biobricks'
+The first argument specifies the assembly type 'basic', 'moclo' or 'biobricks'

 example
 > 'basic'